Giovanni Battista Caproni

 Giovanni Caproni (on the left) on board the second Caproni Ca.32 at Taliedo airport in July 1915.

 Giovanni Battista "Gianni" Caproni, 1st Count of Taliedo (July 3, 1886 – October 27, 1957) was an Italian aeronautical engineer, civil engineer, electrical engineer, and aircraft designer who founded the Caproni aircraft-manufacturing company.

 Early life and education

 Caproni was born on July 3, 1886, in Massone, which at the time was in Austria-Hungary but became a part of Italy in 1919.
-In 1907 he received a degree in civil engineering from the Technical University Munich.
+In 1907 he received a degree in civil engineering from the Technical University of Munich.
 A year later he received a doctoral degree in electrical engineering from the University of Liège.

 Career

 In 1907 and 1908, Caproni gained experience in the construction of aircraft engines; he also collaborated with the Romanian aircraft designer Henri Coandă, whom he had met at l'Istituto Montefiori di Liegi, in the building of sailplanes.
 In 1908, he founded the Caproni factory in the Taliedo district of Milan, Italy, to manufacture biplanes.
 In 1909 he opened an industrial airport near the Cascina Malpensa - today's Milan–Malpensa Airport - to manufacture and test his aircraft.
 In 1910, he designed and built his first powered aircraft, the Caproni Ca. 1, an experimental biplane which was the first aircraft built in Italy.
 It was destroyed during its first flight on May 27, 1910.